The Best Marriage Advice For Those Looking To Keep Love Strong

 Work Out Together

-Working out can be away to relieve stresses, and having your partner with you can help to strengthen your bond.
+Working out is a way to relieve stress, and having your partner with you can help to strengthen your bond.
 If you want to improve yourself, your partner can help you do just that.
 Get a gym membership together.
-It doesn't even have to be that extreme, however.
 Walking together is another good way to keep the bond going.
-Walking is therapeutic,and it is a good way to talk to each other.
+Walking is therapeutic, and it is a good way to talk to each other.

 Do Chores Together